A Wild Note of Longing: Albert Pinkham Ryder and a Century of American Art

 Caption: Albert Pinkham Ryder.
 Flying Dutchman, completed by 1887.
 Oil on canvas mounted on fiberboard.
 Smithsonian American Art Museum, Gift of John Gellatly, 1929.6.95.

 PRE-SALE!
 A Wild Note of Longing: Albert Pinkham Ryder and a Century of American Art.
+Along with the exhibition, the Museum is releasing the first major publication in three decades on Ryder.
+The book, published by Rizzoli and distributed by Random House, explores Ryder’s influence and inspiration to contemporary American Artists.
 Click here to reserve your copy today!

 One of the most intriguing things about Albert Pinkham Ryder is his authenticity, one of the many factors that contribute to the cult status he had already achieved during his own lifetime.
 While we can find parallels and numerous connections with his peers on many fronts, probable inspiration from the sites of his youth and travels, some influence by those who preceded him and contemporaries, Ryder was a prophetic visionary, seeing and representing the world in a way that diverged from everyone else.